-Implementation of Lauwersmeer dike-Vierhuizergat reinforcement project commences
+Implementation of Lauwersmeerdijk-Vierhuizergat reinforcement project commences

 Water safety

-Most sustainable dike
+Most sustainable dyke

-Dike with tasks for nature, traffic, and recreation
+Dyke tasks for nature, traffic, and recreation

 Financing

 A total of €158 million has been set aside for this project.
-On February 15, 2023, the general board of the Noorderzijlvest Water Authority made €136 million available for the dike reinforcement.
+On February 15, 2023, the Bestuur of Directors the Noorderzijlvest Water Authority made €136 million available for the dike reinforcement.
 The Flood Protection Program is contributing 90% of the costs for the water safety project.
 The municipality of Het Hogeland is financing the second access road to the port.
 Funding for nature development is available from the Wadden Fund, the Programmatic Approach to Large Water Bodies (PAGW), and the province of Groningen.

 Why reinforce the dike?